JetBrains/intellij-sdk-docs/basics/getting_started/build_number_ranges.md

 Note that there is no `170`.
 In the `YYYY.R` versioning scheme, the `R` part starts at 1.

-### IntelliJ Platform based products of pre-2016.2 IDE versions
+### IntelliJ Platform Based Products of Pre-2016.2 IDE Versions

 | Branch number | Product version |
 |---------------|-----------------|